Last Updated on

 Sponsorship based monetization is just one of the many strategies.
 There are other monetization channels one could explore.

-Merchandise: If you have a loyal following, then merchandise is an attractive business opportunity.
+If you have a loyal following, then merchandise may be an attractive business opportunity.
 You could design t-shirt templates with your logo and dropship them to interested buyers.

-Consulting Services: Your blog serves as a gateway between you and a niche audience.
+Your blog serves as a gateway between you and a niche audience.
 Depending on your industry, your audience may be interested in hiring you for bespoke consultations.
-For example, a blogger who writes about social media marketing may offer consulting in this area to interested readers.
+For example, a blogger who writes about social media marketing may offer to consult in this area to interested readers.